Have you ever read a book where they tell the same story from the point of view of different characters?

 Here it is:

 I was taken aback, to say the least.
-If this was my daughter’s idea of happiness, I have 1) completely failed as a mother, and 2) a need for some serious therapy for all of us.
+If this was my daughter’s idea of happiness, I 1) have completely failed as a mother, and 2) am in need of some serious therapy for all of us.

-But that’s not what I said.
-What I said was this.
+But that’s not what I said (because I haven’t completely failed as mother.)